kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 ### Important Note

-If multiple users are working on this workshop, then replace _XX by _01, _02, _03 etc.
+If multiple users are concurrently working on this workshop, then for different users _01, _02, _03 can be used, instead of using _XX.

 For example:
 - Use Source\_01, Source\_02, Source\_03 etc instead of Source\_XX